Italy, New York: Geography

 According to the United States Census Bureau, the town has a total area of 40.3 sqmi, of which 40.2 sqmi is land and 0.1 sqmi is water.
 The total area is 0.27% water.

 Italy is noted for its sharp hills and upland areas.
 Flint Creek and West River are two important streams located here.
 West River flows in a southwest direction through the town of Naples eventually emptying into Canandaigua Lake.
 Flint Creek has two spring heads flowing East/ northeast separately to the valley floor where they join up.
-Flint Creek flows through Potter eventually empty into Lake Ontario.
+Flint Creek flows through Potter to eventually empty into Lake Ontario.
 Many small mills were located along this creek.
 Nothing but the occasional grind stone remains as any suggestion of this.

 The western town line is the border of Ontario County, and the southern town line is the border of Steuben County.
 The town is at the south end of Canandaigua Lake and a small part of the lake is inside the northern town line.